 Understanding Your Condo Insurance Policy

-The coverages in your policy may include protection for a wide range of loss events, some of which include:
+The coverage in your policy may include protection for a wide range of loss events, some of which include:

 - Theft and vandalism